The Problem with Dashboards (And A Solution)

 Don’t get me wrong, I understand the need for a succinct complication of performance on key indicators.
 It sure beats a 200 page slide deck.
 But in the race away from the lengthy tomes of the past, I think the pendulum swung too far.
 These days, the dashboard trend is to try to cram everything important onto a single page.
 I’ve done it for clients!
 Here’s one:

 I have taken many many clients to this place.
 And they generally feel good about the design.
-And then sometimes I’ll get the quietly concerned email from the people in my tribe, my fellow research nerds: Um, Stephanie?
+And then sometimes I’ll get the quietly concerned email from my fellow research nerds: Um, Stephanie?
 This looks elegant but we had major data collection issues in Q3 and that’s not obvious in the dashboard and I’m concerned that if the Board sees this they aren’t going understand the caveats.

 Friends, these are legitimate concerns.

 People are primarily driven by their eyeballs (haha, you thought I was going to say another body part but it really is the eyeballs).
 People want to look at the graphs and, if the graphs are strong on design and readily understood, people are going to take actions based on the graphs.

 And this is when the research team freaks out.
 What about the context?
 What about how the measurement on this metric changes three times?
 Yikes, please don’t make decisions off of this quite yet.

 But the modern conceptualization of a dashboard leaves little room for those extremely important narrative points of interest.
 This is the downfall.